nychealth/coronavirus-data/latest/Readme.md

 This file contains the same data as tests.csv, but limited to the most recent 90 days.
 For details, please visit [Trends/Readme/tests.csv](https://github.com/nychealth/coronavirus-data/blob/master/trends/Readme.md#testscsv)

+### now-weekly-case-rate-age.csv, now-weekly-hosp-rate-age.csv, now-weekly-death-rate-age.csv
+These files contain weekly case, hospitalization, and death rates by age over the last 12 weeks.
+For details see [documentation at Trends](https://github.com/nychealth/coronavirus-data/tree/main/trends#weekly-case-rate-agecsv).

+### now-weekly-case-rate-race.csv, now-weekly-hosp-rate-race.csv, now-weekly-death-rate-race.csv
+These files contain weekly case, hospitalization, and death rates by race/ethnicity over the last 12 weeks.
+For details see [documentation at Trends](https://github.com/nychealth/coronavirus-data/tree/main/trends#weekly-case-rate-racecsv).

 ### pp-by-modzcta.csv

 This file contains person-level information on molecular testing: the percentage of people tested who tested positive in the 7 days preceding the indicated “end date,” stratified by day and by three different geographies: citywide, borough, MODZCTA.
 The level of geography is indicated in each column heading.

-Please see the technical notes for a description of MODZCTA ([Geography: Zip codes and ZCTAs](https://github.com/nychealth/coronavirus-data#geography-zip-codes-and-zctas)), the different [types of COVID-19 laboratory tests](https://github.com/nychealth/coronavirus-data#laboratory-testing), and details on the [calculation of percent positivity](https://github.com/nychealth/coronavirus-data#calculation-of-percent-positivity).
+Please see the technical notes for a [description of MODZCTA](https://github.com/nychealth/coronavirus-data#geography), the different [types of COVID-19 laboratory tests](https://github.com/nychealth/coronavirus-data#laboratory-testing), and details on the [calculation of percent positivity](https://github.com/nychealth/coronavirus-data#calculation-of-percent-positivity).
 The data shown in this table are displayed by the date of specimen collection (i.e., when someone went to a healthcare provider for a test) for a molecular test.

 Unlike other data in this repository, this file excludes patients in congregate facilities, and people who previously tested positive, to better track community transmission.

+### 7day-transmission-rate.csv

+This file contains the rate of confirmed and probable cases per 100,000 people in the past 7 days, stratified by day and three different geographies: citywide, borough, and United Hospital Fund (UHF) neighborhood.
+The level of geography is indicated following the underscore (_) in each column heading.
+Please see the technical notes for a [description of UHF neighborhoods](https://github.com/nychealth/coronavirus-data#geography).
+This metric is designed to align with the [Centers for Disease Control and Prevention levels of tranmissions](https://covid.cdc.gov/covid-data-tracker/#county-view).

+Note that sum of counts in this file may not match values in citywide tables because of records with missing geographic information.

+### now-transmission-by-uhf42.csv

+This file contains the 7-day rate of confirmed and probable cases per 100,000 people, for the most recent day of data, by UHF24 (United Hospital Fund) neighborhood.